Skip to main content

 This graph gives a monthly and annual overview of hydropower production in mainland France (including Corsica), broken down by sub-sector: lake, lock, run-of-river, other.

-Find all the analyses on hydropower generation in the 2024 Electricity Review
+Find all the analyses on hydropower generation in the 2025 Electricity Review (in French only)

 Graphe